Puja Services and Offerings

 • Amitabha Puja to attain the Pureland of Ultimate Bliss

-Rinpoche is considered an incarnation of Amitābha, the Buddha of Infinite Light.
+AR is considered an incarnation of Amitābha, the Buddha of Infinite Light.
 When someone has passed, there is a possibility for their mindstream to be guided to Sukhāvatī, Amitābha’s pureland of ultimate bliss.

 • Fire ceremony